 Do I have to comply with these regulations?

 Generally, yes.
-As long as you drive a commercial motor vehicle and have a commercial driver’s license (CDL), the number of hours you drive per day must fall within the mandated time frame.
+As long as you drive a commercial motor vehicle and have a commercial driver’s license (CDL), the truck driver hours per day must fall within the mandated time frame.

 Under the HOS rules, a commercial motor vehicle is a truck that’s used for supporting business activities, like picking up and delivering goods, and has a gross vehicle weight rating (GVWR) of at least 10,000 lbs.
 For reference, a semi-truck hooked up to an empty trailer weighs around 35,000 lbs.